prebid/Prebid.js/overview/how-to-simplify-line-item-setup.md

 #### How about reporting?

 It's important to understand the fill rates and CPM from different bidders.
 Prebid.js therefore passes in `hb_bidder`: bidderCode.
-This enables DFP to report on query strings (After you've done [this step]({{ site.github.url }}/adops/step-by-step.html#query-strings)).
-You can therefore run queries like:
+This enables DFP to report on query strings.
+You can run queries like:

 * For bidder X, at what CPM does it fill?
 * For bidder X, what's the fill rate out of all the winning header bidding bids?